astronomer/docs/learn/airflow-dag-parameters.md

 ## Callback parameters

-These parameters help you configure the behavior of [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks).
+These parameters help you configure the behavior of [Apache Airflow® callbacks](error-notifications-in-airflow.md#airflow-callbacks).

 | Parameter                           | Description |
 |-------------------------------------|-------------|